simpleviewinc/mongolayer/README.md

 For specific rules of which hooks are executed by which query see the API documentation for that query.

+Important: Hooks do not have access to data created by virtuals!
+Often hooks are used to populate data needed by virtuals.
+If you need virtual data in a hook, the recommendation is to utilize the virtual system to declare a writable virtual which is populated via a requiredHook.
+If both hooks are invoked via virtuals then the dependency system is managed automatically without needing to understand it at query time.

 ## Declaring Hooks

 All hooks are specified as a function which recieves an arguments object and a callback.
 All hooks are expected to callback with either an error or the args they received.